Jmersh/NSURS-HER-ML/README.md

 - Import descriptors from materials database
 - TPOT and Ludwig Auto-ML pipeline

+## Workflow

+- LearningModelGen: Generates models, predicts data and saves statistics to the Models folder.
+- MatGen: Generates materials to be predicted along with their descriptors.
+- TrainDataGen: Generates descriptors for the Training data.
+- ModelRender: Generates various plots based on the models.
+- TrainData: Data that is labeled with 'Energy' values, used to build models.
+- MatGenOutput: Materials that are outputted by MatGen to be predicted.

 ## To-Do

 We are continuously improving the NSURS-HER-ML project to make it more efficient and user-friendly.
 Some of the tasks we are currently working on include: